 The governance committees are a key component of the risk management framework.
-They have clearly defined management and the reviewed regularly.
-Board committees meet at least quarterly to review business strategies and ongoing achievement of risk and business objectives.
+They have clearly defined management of the risk management framework.
+They have clearly defined management of the risk management framework.
+They have clearly defined management of risk and business objectives.
 This is achieved by means of formal reporting by respective business and governance units within the Group; as well as interviews/testimonials from key senior business and support executives.